 Meet Jason Bell – Strictly Come Dancing contestant and American football player

-Everything you need to know about the American football player joining the Strictly ranks this year.
+Everything you need to know about the American football player in the Strictly class of 2020.

-It’s that time of the year again where we’re warming up our limbs ready for a boogie as Strictly Come Dancing is upon us.

-Former NFL player Jason Bell was announced to be a part of the Strictly Come Dancing line-up in September and it seems he’s firmly got his eye on the Glitterball prize.

-He’s already been asking his ex Nadine Coyle for some tips on the dance floor and is ready to hit training with a bang!

-All that he’s waiting for is to find out who he will be paired with from the Strictly Come Dancing professionals – but he doesn’t have long to go now.
+Footballers, cricketers, gymnasts: Strictly Come Dancing has cast them all in the course of its 17-year run.
+However, former NFL star Jason Bell is the first American football player to grace the dance floor.

+One of the celebs in this year’s Strictly Come Dancing line-up, Bell is set to tackle an array of routines (while hopefully blocking any criticism from the judging panel).

+Now paired with Luba Mushtuk, one of this year’s Strictly Come Dancing professionals, Bell is geared up for the first live show of 2020.
+And to give him an extra leg-up, Jason Bell has been asking his ex Nadine Coyle for some Strictly tips.

-While we wait for the launch of Strictly Come Dancing, here’s everything you need to know about Jason Bell.
+While we wait to see him in action again, here’s everything you need to know about Jason Bell.

 Who is Jason Bell?